 Reality: You will be chasing after your kids the entire time.

-It’s true.
-You will likely not get many chances to relax the way that you want to.
+Depending on your vacation (road trip, resort, sightseeing, etc.) you will not likely get many chances to relax the way that you want to.
 Being in unfamiliar territory may put you into hyper helicopter-mode where you won’t want to take your eyes off your kids for a hot second.

 SUGGESTION: Try to carve out some “Me” time for yourself.
-This could mean leaving the kids with your partner and taking a long walk alone, or catching a movie solo.
+This could mean leaving the kids with your partner and taking a long walk alone or taking turns with the kids when sightseeing for a bit so you can see what you want to too..
 You’ve earned a little “Me” time on your vacation, and it will help clear your mind and relax.

 Expectation: Your kids will sleep in late.